Last Updated on

 In addition to Domain Analytics, SEMrush also comes with a Keyword Analytics tab.
 This is where you go to research the most appropriate keywords to feature on your website.

-From my experience, I’d say the most powerful tool here is what SEMrush calls its Keyword Magic Tool.
+From my experience, I’d say the most powerful keyword tool here is what SEMrush calls its Keyword Magic Tool.
 It combines multiple relevant analytics to help you brainstorm high-performing keywords from your seed keyword, including relevant long-tail keywords to add to your keyword list.